+Colors tend to be strongly cultural, and thus regional.
 For example, you may have someone tell you that “purple is associated with royalty”, which is true, at least in the West: historically, a natural purple was extremely difficult to extract, being derived from a tiny gland in sea snails, and therefore reserved for the very wealthy and powerful.
 However in some Eastern cultures, purple is the color of mourning.
 Similarly, white is associated in the west with purity and peace, but in the East (particularly Japan) it is associated with death and funerals.
 When we make a website, it is international by its very nature.
 Don’t allow anyone to tell you what a color “means”.

-Color choices may be as individual and unique as food pairings, but they usually also follow a certain logic: just as most of us wouldn’t eat pickles and fried chicken with ice cream, we would look askance at anyone who claimed “I really like these two colors today, so I’m going to paint my house with them.”
-There are many considerations that should be made in regards to color: what other hours will be present, how it works environmentally, the product or theme to be communicated, etc.
+Color choices may be as individual and unique as food pairings, but they usually follow a certain logic: just as most of us wouldn’t eat pickles and fried chicken with ice cream, we would look askance at anyone who claimed “I really like these two colors today, so I’m going to paint my house with them.”
+There are many considerations that should be made in regards to color: what other hues will be present, how it works environmentally, the product or theme to be communicated, etc.

 While there will always be an opportunity for “edgy” color choices, it is usually best to stick to established, proven, mathematical systems to determine harmonious color choices, the most popular of which is the color circle.